 - If a new skincare product starts to irritate your skin, stop using it.

 - If a sweat rash develops, wear lightweight clothing made from natural fabrics like cotton and avoid synthetic fibres.

-- Antiperspirants containing aluminium salts can stop your sweat, which can help prevent sweat rash, but they can also irritate the your skin.
+Antiperspirants containing aluminium salts can stop your sweat, which can help prevent sweat rash, but they can also irritate your skin.
 If this happens, you may want to use an emollient cream or moisturiser with your antiperspirant, or consider natural, sensitive skin or aluminium-free products – available for men or women.

 If you’re worried about a rash, always speak to your doctor or healthcare professional.

 Alternatively, you can make use of a protective antiperspirant deodorant that will offer you 48-hour protection and will also assist in the control of excessive sweating and odour.